StioStudio/stio_studio/README.md

 Anything that can be an option (existing types, even your own classes and more), are to represent how the variable is being stored and used.

-### Variable definitions
+### Variable definition keywords
-Of pretty much all variable defintions that exist, we have those:
+Of pretty much all keywords that exist in world of programming, we have these:
 ```
 var